 - In addition to fasting, Muslims attempt to read the whole Quran, which comprises 114 chapters.
 During the month of Ramadan, Muslims all over the world follow the example of Prophet Muhammad, staying awake and standing in long prayers, striving to get closer to Allah.

-- There are many cases where Muslims are exempted from fasting in Ramadan, either for the whole month or a short number of days.
-Those who are terminally or chronically ill and/or on medication or treatment are exempted from fasting the month of Ramadan.
+- There are many cases where Muslims are exempted from fasting in the holy month of Ramadan, either for the whole month or a short number of days.
+Those who are terminally or chronically ill and/or on medication or treatment are exempted from fasting Ramadan.
 This includes those who have cancer, diabetes and other similar illnesses.
 Those who fall ill during Ramadan should not fast during their days of illness.
-Women who are pregnant, breastfeeding or on their menstrual period are also exempted from fasting in Ramadan.
+Women who are pregnant, breastfeeding or on their menstrual period are also exempted.
 Those travelling during Ramadan are also exempted from fasting on their days of travel.
-Men and women of senility and old age who lack the strength to fast are also exempted.
-And of course, Muslims stricken by poverty, already starving and thirsty are free of the obligation of fasting in Ramadan.
+Men and women of senility and/or old age who lack the strength to fast are also exempted.
+And of course, Muslims stricken by poverty, already starving and thirsty are free of the obligation of fasting Ramadan.
 Muslims should not fast for any of the reasons above neither should they be forced to fast.
 If so, compulsion to fast is an exemption during Ramadan.

 - Generally, Muslims begin fasting at a young age.
 Children are encouraged to start fasting at the age of 10.
 Once children hit puberty, they are obligated to fast.